ashmichheda/datascience-coursera/README.md

 # datascience-coursera

-This Repository contains assignments, quizes and projects of R programming course offered by John Hopkins University on Coursera.
+This Repository contains assignments, quizes and projects of R Programming course offered by John Hopkins University on Coursera.